-The evaluator devised and executed the necessary evaluator penetration testing (hereinafter referred to as the "penetration testing") about the possibility of exploitable concern at assumed environment of use and attack level from the evidence shown in the process of the evaluation.
-It explains the penetration testing executed by the evaluator as follows.
+The evaluator devised and performed the necessary evaluator penetration testing (hereinafter referred to as the "penetration testing") on the potentially exploitable vulnerabilities of concern under the assumed environment of use and attack level from the evidence shown in the process of the evaluation.
+The penetration testing performed by the evaluator is explained as follows.